stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Each unit is created as a subdirectory in the directory `tf/units/`.

 For convenience, the tooling creates each new unit as a copy of the files in `tf/units/template/`.
-The template directory provides a working TF module for AWS resources with the required tfvars.
+The template directory provides a working TF module for AWS resources with the required variables.
 This means that each new unit has a complete set of code and is immediately ready to use.
 You can completely remove the AWS resources from a new unit if you are not using AWS.

 > When a unit does not use AWS, ensure that you change the supplied tests to use resources that are relevant for the cloud provider.

 You can actually create the units any way that you wish, and there are no limitations on the TF code in them.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
-It only requires that each module is a valid TF root module and accepts the four tfvars that are listed below.
+It only requires that each module is a valid TF root module and accepts the four input variables that are listed below.

 > Since each unit is a separate module, you can have different versions of the same providers in separate units.

-The tooling only requires that each unit is a valid TF root module that accepts these tfvars:
+The tooling only requires that each unit is a valid TF root module that accepts these variables:

-- `product_name` (string)
-- `environment_name` (string)
+- `tft_product_name` (string) - The name of the product or project
-- `unit_name` (string)
+- `tft_environment_name` (string) - The name of the environment
-- `edition` (string)
+- `tft_unit_name` (string) - The name of the component

-There are no limitations on how your code uses these tfvars.
-You might only use them to [set resource names](#managing-resource-names).
+- `tft_edition` (string) - An identifier for the specific instance of the resources

+> To avoid a direct dependency between your resources and the tooling, only use these variables in locals.
+Then use locals to define resource names.

+The provided code for new units includes locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
+These include a `handle`, a short version of a unique SHA256 hash.
+You can have as many copies of resources as you wish, as long as you use the local `handle` as part of each resource name.

-The tooling sets the values of the required tfvars when it runs TF commands on a unit:
+The tooling sets the values of the required variables when it runs TF commands on a unit:

-- `product_name` - Defaults to the name of the project, but you can [override this](#settings-for-features)
+- `tft_product_name` - Defaults to the name of the project, but you can [override this](#settings-for-features)
-- `environment_name` - Provided by the current [context](#contexts)
+- `tft_environment_name` - Provided by the current [context](#contexts---configuration-profiles)
-- `unit_name` - The name of the unit itself
+- `tft_unit_name` - The name of the unit itself
-- `edition` - Set as the value `default`, except when using an [extra instance](#extra-instances) or running [tests](#testing)
+- `tft_edition` - Set as the value `default`, except when using an [extra instance](#extra-instances---workspaces-and-tests) or running [tests](#testing)

 To avoid compatibility issues with other systems, we should use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 The section on [resource names](#managing-resource-names) provides more guidance.

-### Contexts
+### Contexts - Configuration Profiles

 Contexts enable you to define named configurations for TF.
 You can then use these to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.
 For example, if you have separate AWS accounts for development and production then you can define these as separate contexts.